kevinmcaleer/ducklake/README.md

 Open http://127.0.0.1:8050 in your browser.
 Add a new source by replicating the dt-partitioned raw folder convention, creating its parquet via ingestion logic adaptation, then extending aggregates/report SQL.

-## TL;DR: Rebuild From Scratch
+## TL;DR: Reset, Fetch Latest, Rebuild & Validate

+Common one-liners and short flows for daily ops or a full nuke-and-reseed.

+### Full Destructive Rebuild (from raw / backfill)

-End-to-end, destructive rebuild using local sources.
+End-to-end rebuild using local or remote sources.
 Adjust paths as needed.

 ```bash
 # 0) (Optional) Activate your venv